 Shiny tiles are something we often see used in pools so using them in a bathroom really gives a wet look and the feeling of being underwater.
 The shiny grey tiles can be used as a feature in your bathroom and it’s just divine!
 A floating white vanity along with little white lampshades make a grey bathroom look seamless.

 Another great way to bring some grey into a bathroom is by choosing a patterned wallpaper and then matching your other surfaces to your wallpaper.
 The classic pattern of a grey and white wallpaper looks great with grey cabinetry, a white countertop, and silver metallic finishes.
 What a lovely place to brush your teeth and get ready in the morning!

 There are no limits with bathroom wallpaper, do one wall or wrap it all around.
 Use it to make a standout guest powder room or to add a little bit of extra something to your master bathroom suite.
 But no matter what application you go with, you shouldn’t do the actual installation yourself because there is glue and trying to line up designs.
 Instead, leave it up to a professional wallpaper installer to do the tricky stuff.

 8. Big grey tub

 My eyes are immediately drawn to the big grey tub which is the feature of this modern bathroom.
 The width and depth of this huge bathtub is one that you could put the kids and dog in as well as just stretching out and relaxing by yourself after a long day.
-The simplicity of the walls and floor, along with the slatted timber bath grate work beautifully with the grandeur of the bathtub.
+The unique pattern of the walls along with the simplicity of the floor work beautifully with the grandeur of the bathtub.